2 Euclidean Geometry

 (I. 15) If two lines/segments cut one another, opposite angles are congruent.

-Have a look at some of Euclid’s arguments online.
-These are worth reading despite there being logical
+Have a look at some of Euclid’s arguments, say in Byrne’s edition.
+These are worth reading despite

-issues with Euclid’s presentation.
-We’ll revisit these results in the Exercises and next two sections.
+the logical issues in Euclid’s presentation.
+We’ll revisit these basic results in the Exercises and in the

 9